njeffers/wpseo-woocommerce/README.md

 Changelog

 ### 13.0: April 14th, 2020
+Bugfixes:

+* Fixes a bug where thumbnail product gallery images were added to the XML product sitemap instead of full size images.

 Enhancements:

-* Makes the plugin compatible with the indexables released in YoastSEO 14.0.
+* Adds a `Term hierarchy` snippet variable.

 Other:

+* Compatibility with YoastSEO 14.0.
 * Sets the minimum supported YoastSEO version to 14.0.

 ### 12.7: March 31st, 2020